 Temperatures in many parts of Southeast Asia will be even more pleasant than usual, with inclement weather less of a concern than during other times of the year.
 Although certainly warm, December is a comfortable month to travel in Thailand, Laos, Cambodia, Vietnam, and Myanmar (Burma) after the monsoon season (hopefully) finishes in November.
 Rain isn't a serious disruption, and days aren't nearly as hot as they will be in March and April.

 China, Japan, Korea, and the rest of East Asia will be cold.
 You'll have to escape to the southern parts of these countries to enjoy milder weather.
-The average temperature of Seoul in December is 32 degrees F. In chilly Beijing, expect an average of 28 degrees F. Tokyo does a little better with an average temperature of 46 degrees F.
+The average temperature of Seoul in December is 32 degrees Fahrenheit.
+In chilly Beijing, expect an average of 39 degrees Fahrenheit.
+Tokyo does a little better with an average temperature of 54 degrees Fahrenheit.

 Although Singapore maintains a pretty steady climate and receives rain year round, December is often the wettest month of the year.
 Destinations such as Bali and much of Indonesia will be getting heavy rain in December.
 Bali and neighboring islands are best enjoyed in the spring and summer months.

 The Himalayan destinations in North India and Nepal will be plagued with snow.
 Many mountain passes and roads become closed.
-But if you are willing to brave the weather, low humidity and fresh snow provide the most impressive scenery on earth.
+But if you are willing to brave the weather, low humidity and fresh snow, it's one of the most impressive landscapes on earth.

 What to Pack